skijit/notes/programming/web/angular2/ng-lessons-learned.md

                 2. The base dumb form component emits the DoSmartValidation event to the smart component whenever:
                     - The dumb component has existing smart validation errors AND
                     - Any user input occurs
-    - Back End Validation and API Design
+    - **Back End Validation and API Design**
         - For each type of API transaction there should be an associated collection of validation methods
-        - There should be a single high-level method that will call all of the appropriate validation methods for a given transaction type
+        - There should be a single entry-point method that will call all of the appropriate validation methods for a given transaction type
+            - It should take a parameter which indicates whether to do **comprehensive** or **smart-only** validation (just those which don't overlap with dumb validation)
-            - The high level validation method can be called by:
+            - The entry-point validation method can be called by:
-                - The client: it walks through all the validation steps so the client only has to make one call
+                - The client: it walks through all the validation steps so the client only has to make one call (**smart-only**)
-                - The Back End API: when the client tries to make a change (e.g. write to the DB), the API will call that same high level validation method first (inline).
+                - The Back End API: when the client tries to make a change (e.g. write to the DB), the API will call that same high level validation method first (inline). (**comprehensive**)
         - Each individual validation method should have a return value that gives the smart component sufficient information to distribute the error message to the appropriate dumb component.
 - Control Flow
     - There are two interconnected logical flows of data in this architecture: